EU values, laws under threat amid standoff at Belarus border | Law-Order

 “The European Union, a union based on rule of law, should and can do better,'' he said.

-About 8,000 migrants have entered from Belarus this year, and border guards have prevented about 28,000 attempted crossings, according to commission figures.
+About 8,000 migrants have entered from Belarus this year, and border guards have prevented about 28,000 attempted crossings, according to European Commission figures.

 Monique Pariat, a senior commission home affairs official, said most are Iraqis or Syrians, flying to Minsk from Lebanon, Jordan, Turkey, Syria and the United Arab Emirates.
 They pay a lot of money to a state-owned tourist company, which goes “into Lukashenko's pockets,” she said.

 It's the last thing Europeans want to see.
 The entry in 2015 of well over 1 million people, most fleeing conflict in the Middle East, sparked the EU's most intractable political crisis.
-They are unable to agree on who should take responsibility for the migrants and whether other EU countries should be obliged to help.
+They are unable to agree on who should take responsibility for refugees and migrants and whether other EU countries should be obliged to help.
 Greece and Italy were on the front line six years ago.
-Spain has received thousands of migrants in recent years.
-Now it's the turn of Poland, Lithuania and Latvia.
+Spain has received thousands of asylum-seekers in recent years.
+Now, it's the turn of Poland, Lithuania and Latvia.

 Many in the West believe that Russian President Vladimir Putin supports Lukashenko in targeting Europe.

 “They know very well that this is a subject that divides European Union member states.
-We must be very aware that it would be playing their game to bicker among ourselves,” Luxembourg conservative EU lawmaker Isabel Wiseler-Lima warned.
+We must be very aware that it would be playing their game to bicker among ourselves,” Isabel Wiseler-Lima, a conservative EU lawmaker from Luxembourg, said.

 They want “stronger border protection” and new tools to avoid the “grave consequences of overburdened migration and asylum systems and exhausted accommodation capacities” that might hurt public trust in the EU's ability to act decisively.